ยทUses

 Commit now, reveal later — without trusting a clock.

-Sealed bids, evaluation scores, model benchmarks, prediction markets, multi-agent voting: anywhere two parties need to commit BEFORE either reveals, the public chain is doing something nothing cheaper can.
+Sealed bids, evaluation scores, model benchmarks, prediction markets, multi-agent voting: anywhere two parties need to commit BEFORE either reveals, the public chain gives a stronger external timestamp property than an operator-controlled log.
 Anchor a hash now; publish the payload later.
 Anyone can prove the commitment predates the reveal — without a trusted timestamp service, without either party being online, without anyone able to edit history later.

 Step 1 — Commit